StahlFerro/TridentFrame/README.md

 # TridentFrame

-The cross-platform desktop swiss-army knife for GIFs and APNGs.
-Create, split, convert or alter GIFs and animated PNGs with easy-to-use-but-powerful-when-needed controls.
+The cross-platform desktop swiss-army knife for GIFs, APNGs and spritesheets.
+Create, split, convert or alter GIFs and animated PNGs as well as quickly making spritesheets, all with easy-to-use-but-powerful-when-needed controls.

 ```
 ⚠️ WARNING ⚠️
 The app is currently under rigorous daily development and is incomplete.
 Clone it at your own risk.
-All feedbacks are appreciated
+All feedbacks are appreciated!
 ```

 TridentFrame consists of two main parts.
 The python backend handling image processing, and the web frontend (HTML-CSS-JS) for the UI, image previews and input controls.